 Think of these as “super bets” that combine a couple of different wagers together into one.
 You need to win all of the wagers in these parlays to win the whole thing, increasing your risk and increasing your potential winnings.

-Peach Bowl betting strategies to keep in mind
+Peach Bowl betting strategies in MD

 Make sure studs are still playing